Sumukha21/AutoPypline/README.md

 # AutoPypline
-Automatic  execution of  pipeline defined in a yaml file
+Automatic  execution of python pipelines defined in a yaml file